Summation by parts methods for the spherical harmonic decomposition of the wave equation in arbitrary dimensions: Accuracy

 Here

 where for a 3-point stencil $c_3$, $c_4$, \ldots are known linear functions of $c_0$, $c_1$ and $c_2$.
-Now, because of (\ref{evenodd}) and regularity, both square brackets in (\ref{ansatz2}) are actually $O(1)$ as $r\to 0$.
-Therefore, as long as $\delta_0$ and $\delta_1$ are bounded uniformly in $i$, the coefficients of $h^2$ in (\ref{ansatz2}) are bounded.
-Similarly, as $c_3,c_4,\dots$ are regular functions of $\delta_0$ and $\delta_1$, $h^2$ and all higher powers of $h$ in (\ref{R2def}) are also explicitly regular at $r=0$ and so we have the desired second-order accuracy.
+Now, because $\psi$ can be expanded in positive odd integer powers of $r$, both square brackets in (\ref{ansatz2}) are actually $O(1)$ as $r\to 0$.
+Therefore, as long as $\delta_0$ and $\delta_1$ are bounded uniformly in $i$, the coefficients of $h^2$ in (\ref{ansatz2}) are bounded uniformly in $i$.
+Similarly, as $c_3,c_4,\dots$ are regular functions of $\delta_0$ and $\delta_1$, the coefficients of $h^2$ and all higher powers of $h$ in (\ref{R2def}) are also explicitly regular at $r=0$ and so we have the desired second-order accuracy, uniformly in $i$.

 For $N=2$ we make the ansatz

 which gives